DragonSlayer87/eXtremeServer/README.md

 - very userfriendly
 - informative server log with timestamp
 - IRC-Bot
+- Ingame IRC-Bot (special bot, what returns all messages that irc-guys say in irc)
 - invisible master and invisible admin
 - root privilege level (higher than admin)
 - cubescript scripting language (very easy to add new functions/commands)